Thirilian/xournal-patch/README.md

 With this script, the size of the image will be recalculated when editing a formula, to preserve the image size while preserving a potential personalised ratio customized from the user.
 It will take into acount the size of the pdf befor and after edition, as well as the size of the box before edition to rescale it if needed.

 Special case for textboxes.
 If editing starting from a textbox, the formula box's scale will be ajusted to make the text just as big as the text in the textbox originally was.
 This considers 12pt to be the "normal fontsize" to wich the formula would be generated with a normal scale.

+### Patch #4 : apply_force_recompile.py
+Warning : This patch is useless if you use the patch #5, wich already implements this functionnality

+When you want to change a tex image's color, you have to change the Tex editor tool's color, open the equation and type something to force recompilation with the correct color.

+This patch only implements a unique forced recompilation when you open an existing texbox for edition

+### Patch #5 : apply_force_recompile.py
+This patch adds a wiget allowing the user to change the %%XPP_TEXT_COLOR%% (equation's global color) directly while typing the equation.

+This will force a compilation, so the color is updated on the formula.

+### Patch #6 : apply_paste_follow_cursor.py
+pending